Rules and explanations

 As part of the Group’s strategy, whose ambition is to make digital technology an opportunity for everyone, the special 10th year prize will reward a project that improves the daily life of “vulnerable” people (disabled or marginalised people or those who are socially and financially disadvantaged, etc.).

-Launched in 2011, the Prize is celebrating its 10th year and Orange teams in the region have been strongly engaged to make it happen.
+Launched in 2011, the Prize is celebrating its eleventh edition this year and has particularly mobilized the teams of our subsidiaries in the region.
 Since 2017, the Prize evolved in order to reward more startups: a first phase of national competitions takes place in the participating Orange countries (refer to the list of countries in the Rules document online https://startup.orange.com/en) and each country designates up to 3 national winners who automatically enter the International Grand Prize competition.
-For this 10th anniversary, Orange will be rewarding more start-ups with the launch of the international women award and the special 10th year prize specific to this edition.
+For this eleventh edition, Orange will reward more start-ups with the continuity of the International Women’s Award.

 No, each participant must submit their project only once by selecting the country of deployment of the project in the online registration form.
 The 3 winners from each country will automatically be positioned to enter the International Grand Prize competition in order to win €25,000 – €15,000 or €10,000.

-For entrepreneurs who wish to participate in the two additional prizes, they have to indicate it on the registration form by answering “Yes” to the following questions:
+For entrepreneurs who wish to participate in the additional prize, simply indicate this on the registration form by answering “Yes” to the following question:

 - My project aims to improve living conditions for women?